 Runestones

-There are more than 4,000 runic inscriptions in Sweden.
+There are more than 4,000 runic inscriptions in stone in Sweden.
 They range from the 3rd century to the end of the Viking Age, each with messages and announcements.
 They constitute the oldest preserved original documents in the Swedish language and are therefore an important link to Sweden's history.

 From the early 1900’s to the 1980’s, Sweden’s rune stones were documented and published in an extensive series of volumes ‘Sveriges Runinskrifter’.
 The lionshare of this documentation is done by Erik Brate and Elias Wessén.
 Nowadays much of this data is published digitally and accessible via the Rundata website.